-Heavy Periods (Menorrhagia or Heavy Menstrual Bleeding)
+Heavy Periods or Heavy Menstrual Bleeding

 What causes heavy periods (menorrhagia)?

-Symptoms that can accompany heavy periods
+Symptoms of heavy periods

 - Weakness or tiredness

-- Clots in the menstrual flow
+- Clots in their menstrual flow

 - Iron deficiency anemia